Leif Erland Andersson: Death

 Leif Andersson died from lymphatic cancer at the age of 35 on 4 May 1979.
 He was survived by his wife, Gloria Lee Andersson (née Ptacek).

 Honors

 The crater Andersson on the Moon was named in his memory.

 In honor of Leif Andersson's work on the determination of Pluto's pole position, the Spacewatch Asteroid Project at the University of Arizona's Lunar and Planetary Laboratory named the asteroid 9223 Leifandersson on 24 January 2000 (M.P.C.
 38198).

+The University of Arizona's Lunar and Planetary Laboratory Leif Erland Andersson Award for Service and Outreach is awarded annually to a Planetary Science graduate student in recognition for attention to broader impacts and involvement in activities outside of academic responsibilities that benefit the department, university, and the larger community.